Elleined/sql-notes/README.md

 # sql-notes
 Notes for SQL

+# 2 Database Components
+### Client
+- MySQL Workbench
+- SQL Command Line Client
+### Server
+- SQL Server: the one that will be installed in you local machine thats why we can have multiple clients connected to server remotely or locally.

 # 5 SQL Command Categories
 ## TCL (Transaction Control Languange)
 - Used to control beginning and end of sql transaction to ensure consistency and integrity of data.